jacques/docs.npmjs.com/CODE_OF_CONDUCT.md

 # npm Code of Conduct

-npm exists to facilitate sharing code, by making it easy for JavaScript module developers to publish and distribute packages.
+npm exists to facilitate sharing code by making it easy for JavaScript module developers to publish and distribute packages.

 npm is a piece of technology, but more importantly, it is a community.